How many blogs do you follow?

 2. Following unfriendly blogs

 Two things that I dislike in blog posts are lots of swearing and belittling others.
+Even worse is swearing in blog post titles.
+There’s no need for it.

 I’m adult enough to know that most adults do swear, but when there’s too much of it in blog posts, or there isn’t any need for it, then I won’t follow.